-PREFACE TO THE FOURTH EDITION.
+PREFACE TO THE SECOND EDITION.

-The interest the public have taken in this work, evinced by the many highly commendatory reviews and notices, which have appeared in numerous periodicals, religious, scientific, and political, both in this country and in Europe, together with the sale of the former editions, has influenced the author to publish a fourth edition.
-Many persons, whose judgment, extensive knowledge, and piety, entitle them to be held in high estimation, have encouraged him to believe that this work has been interesting to men of science, useful in advancing general knowledge, and promoting the spirit of missions, and what is not the least to be valued, in awakening a sympathy for the long neglected Indians of Oregon.
+THE interest the public have taken in this work, evinced by the many highly commendatory reviews and notices. which have appeared in numerous periodicals, religious, scientific, and political, both in this country and in Europe, together with the sale of the first edition, has influenced the author to publish a second edition.
+Many persons, whose judgment, extensive knowledge, and piety, entitle them to be held in high estimation, have encouraged the author to believe this work has been interesting to men of science, useful in advancing general knowledge, and promoting the spirit of missions, and what is not the least to be valued, a sympathy for the long neglected Indians beyond the mountains.

-As it was an object in preparing the first edition to compress as great an amount of information as possible in the compass of a duodecemo volume, so in this-the same object has been pursued.
-Since the publication of the first edition, the whole work has been attentively revised, corrected, and enlarged.
-It is hoped that it will contribute its influence, however small it may be, in aiding the cause of human welfare.
-I shall be pardoned if I assert the sentiment, that the acquisition of all knowledge should be made subservient to this important use, and that the gold from any region, if it cannot be refined in this crucible, is of no real value, and whatever will not directly or indirectly, nearly or remotely, concur in this great end, must at length endure the ultimate fate of that "knowledge which shall vanish away."
+As it was an object in preparing the first edition to compress as great an amount of information as possible in the compass of a duodecimo volume, so in this the same object has been pursued, and while some parts have been enlarged, others have been abridged.
+The chapter on the geology of the country, has been carefully revised, and that part of it which related to theories has been omitted, and in its place an enlarged and connected view of facts has been substituted, which, it is believed will do more to aid enlightened geological research, and be more available in the hand of those whose taste or profession demands a thorough The whole work has been acquaintance with the subject.
+It is hoped that it will attentively revised and corrected. contribute its influence, however small it may be, in aiding the cause of human welfare.
+I shall be pardoned if I assert the sentiment, that the acquisition of all knowledge should be made subservient to this important use, and that the gold from any region, if it cannot be refined in this crucible, is of no real value, and facts which will not directly or indirectly, nearly or remotely, concur in this great end, must at length endure the ultimate fate of that "knowledge which shall vanish away."